-No qualifying third party indemnities have been given by the Charitable Company to or on behalf of its Governors.
+No qualifying third party indemnities have been given by the Charitable Company to any third parties on behalf of its Governors.

 Method of recruitment and appointment or election of governors

 In accordance with the articles, the governors of the charitable company are the trustees and directors of the charitable company.
 They are appointed as follows;